fhiso/legacy-format/data-model.md

 :   A copyright statement required by the owner of data from which this information was downloaded.
 For example, when a GEDCOM download is requested from the Ancestral File, this would be the copyright statement to indicate that the data came from a copyrighted source.

 Payload
-:   A string.
-It is RECOMMENDED that implementations support multi-line payloads of arbitrary size.
+:   A *block string* of arbitrary length.

 Substructures
 :   None